huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 ---
 ## Discussion

-### 1. Problems faced in your implementation of this project
+### 1. Problems faced in the project

-The first issue I faced is that I had good training results on the vehicle and non-vehicle training dataset, but poor result on test images from the video stream.
+The first issue I faced is that I got good training results on the training dataset, but the poor result on test images from the video stream.

-I originally use the "train_test_split" function on the images from the same folder and get very high test accuracy (99%) without any tuning of the parameter.
+I originally use the `train_test_split` function on the images from the same folder and get very high test accuracy (99%) without any tuning of the parameter.
 It indicates overfitting.

-The problem is that the images from the same folder are very similar because they often are cropped from the same video stream.

-So  I used the images from a different folder for the validation and test set.
+The problem is that the images from the same folder are very similar because they are often cropped from the same video stream.
+So  I used the images from different folders for the validation and test set.
 And I found my the linear SVM classifier can only achieve an accuracy of 58%.

-And therefore, I decided to switch to a more sophisticated classifier with good running time.
+So, I decided to switch to a more sophisticated classifier with good running time.
 And I choose random forests.
 It gets an initial accuracy of  70% and after tuning the accuracy increase to 84 % on the test set.

-To measure the robustness of the algorithm.
-I changed the performance metric to “auroc”.
-And tune the parameters such as: max_features, max_depth,  min_samples_leaf .

-The best set of parameters I found are: max_feature = 3, max_depth = 5, min_sampe_leaf = 5.
-The classifier have better performance using “shallow” trees with less maximum features which generate more general result.

-After the parameter tuning the classifier, the classification improvement a lot, but it still have some miss classifies.
+After the parameter tuning the classifier, the classification improvement a lot, but it still has some miss classifies.

-@The second problem is to reduce the false positives, which mean classifier identify cars which is not there.
-I took a combination of 1. increasing the robustness of the classifier.
-2. Filter the mistake by tracking.
+The second problem is to reduce the false positives, which mean classifier identify cars which are not there.
+First, I try to increase the robustness of the classifier by change the threshold  probability.
-In the first step, I change the classifier to produce a probability instead of a binary classifier.
-Then I can increase the threshold, for example 50% sure, need to be 60% sure.
 However, I found the classifier have very narrow margin.e.g.
 Just increase from 50% to 55%, it will miss some true positive.

-So I try the second approach.
+So, I try the second approach by filtering and tracking.
+I use moving average method to update a heatmap, a set threshold to filter out results that are not very certain.
+This method eliminates a lot of false positives because the positives are not persistent, they appear and quickly disappear.

-### 2.Likely failure and possible improvement
+### 2.Possible failure and improvement

-From the final video results, the classifiers still produce many False Positives, especially around theb fences on the left side.
-It possilble the fences have vertical lines which can be confusing to a cars image.

-The classifer achieve 84% of the accuracy.
+From the final video results, the classifiers still get many False Positives, especially around the fences on the left side.
+It possible the fences have vertical lines which can be confusing to car images.
+By setting a threshold on heatmap, I was able to reduce many of the False Positive.
+However, sometimes the missing the at some frame.
+The moving average method used to update the position of the bounding box also introduce some delay, as we can see the bounding box is "lagged" behind the vehicle.

-Although the seting threshodl on heatmap can reduce, number of false positives

-Deeplearning can improve in the accruacy.

-One possible false can be caused by
-False positive around theb fence.

-dark color vhicle. better for more vibrate color
-The classifer
-From the final video results, in the shadows area.
-False positive.
-The robustness of the classifier can still be increase.
-More specifically, it can be better distinguish, shadow and cars.
-The track of two vehicle move very close.
-The algorithm will just group them as one big vehicle.
-Instead of two.

-Moving average algorithm introduce delay, the box lag belind
+One way to the classification result is to use Deep-learning, the current random forests classifier can achieve an accuracy of 84%.
+It performs worse on fence and shadow.
+By using Deep-learning, we can expect a much higher accuracy.Also, the threshold and moving average parameter can also be better tuned to filter more the False Positives without missing many True Positives or introduce to much delay.